iwsouza/iwsouza/README.md

 ### "Fala, galera o/" !👋

 I'am Wesley Souza.
-I'm from Brazil and started in programation around 2012, but i stopped in 2018.
+I'm from Brazil and started in programation around 2012, but i stopped in 2016 and came back in 2018.
 Now we're just going to fly together.

+Dev ~ Full Stack with hard skill in Front-end (React, Vue, HTML5, CSS3 and more...)

+I'm a Software Engineer at @zapay-pagamentos o/

 Follow me 😋